 Envision has three of the leading Cone Beam CT scanners, the iCAT and Sirona Gallileos, at our Wembley and Booragoon rooms as well as the Instrumentarium Maxio OP300 at our Wembley rooms.
 These machines are capable of ultra low-dose imaging.
-This, together with individual protocols personally prescribed by our on-site Maxillofacial Radiologists, we produce high quality images at truly low dose levels.
-The Instrumentarium Maxio OP300 is the highest resolution cone beam scanner in WA.
+This, together with individual protocols personally prescribed by our on-site Maxillofacial Radiologists, we produce high-quality images at truly low dose levels.
+The Instrumentarium Maxio OP300 is the highest-resolution cone beam scanner in WA.

 Reports and images are available to you doctor online and/or on hard copy.
 Importantly, both our Maxillofacial Radiologists are always available to your doctor to discuss your individual case, which can substantially contribute to diagnosis and/or management.

 While cone beam CT is an invaluable technique, there may be other modalities such as multi-slice CT, MRI or ultrasound, which may be more suitable.
-Envision is a fully comprehensive radiology practice and is therefore able to perform the most appropriate scan for every situation.
+Envision is a fully comprehensive radiology practice and is able to perform the most appropriate scan for every situation.

-What happens during a Cone Beam scan?
+What happens during a Cone Beam CT scan?

 A. Before your scan